This post may contain affiliate links. Please see my disclosure policy for details.

 Ranthambore in Rajasthan, the most popular due to its dense tiger population, could cost you hundreds of pounds for a safari package.
 But please, don’t despair!

 You don’t need all that money.
 Don’t cross it off your list just yet.
 I’m here to tell you that it is possible to do a tiger safari on the cheap in India!

-Where I hear you cry?
-Well, there’s a little known secret in off the beaten track Rajasthan; Sariska Tiger Reserve in Alwar.
+Where do I hear you cry?
+Well, there’s a little-known secret in off the beaten track Rajasthan; Sariska.

-Getting to the Sariska Tiger Reserve
+How to reach the Sariska Tiger Reserve in India

 Sariska is based in the Indian state of Rajasthan in the Alwar region.